AhamedAfq/ServerManagement/README.md

 This App has the following provisions

-  1.Listing all the available servers in the DB.
+  1. Listing all the available servers in the DB.
-  2.Adding a new server
+  2. Adding a new server.
-  3.Updating an existing server.
+  3. Updating an existing server.
+  4. Ping a server.
-  4.Ping a server.
+  5. Delete a server.
-  5.Delete a server
-  6.Filters based on whether the server is UP or Down (Basically ping was a success or failure) 7.Download the report of .xls sheet which has the details of the all the available servers.
+  6. Filters based on whether the server is UP or Down (Basically ping was a success or failure).
+  7. Download the report of .xls sheet which has the details of the all the available servers.
-  8.Notificatioins for all the above mentioned actions
+  8. Notificatioins for all the above mentioned actions.

 **Get list of all servers available**